Skip to product information

 CRISPINA — INVENTOR OF POTHOLDER RUGS

-While a college student at Massachusetts College of Art in Boston, I began using wool sweaters from the thrift shop to make Ragamuffin dolls that I developed as schoolwork and sold at The Cambridge Artist Cooperative.
+While a college student at Massachusetts College of Art in Boston, Crispina began using wool sweaters from the thrift shop to make Ragamuffin dolls, developed as schoolwork and sold at The Cambridge Artist Cooperative.

-The raw material was completely awesome to me.
-I loved the colors, textures, sourcing, and price; and felt as though a magical mine of possibility had been discovered.
-Soon, mittens, then blankets and reconstructed sweaters were being compiled by a bevvy of amazing hand sewers under my employ.
+The raw material was completely awesome - the colors, textures, sourcing, and price; a magical mine of possibility had been discovered.
+Soon, mittens, then blankets and reconstructed sweaters were being compiled by a bevvy of amazing hand sewers.
+2 years after graduation Crispina Designs employed 40 and was supplying 350 retail outlets around the world.

-My penchant for material was married to the calling I still feel — to creatively inspire an alternative to excessive consumption.
-My work was in high demand and finding enough material was becoming difficult.
+Crispina's penchant for reusing material was married to the calling to creatively inspire an alternative to excessive consumption.
+Her work was in high demand and finding enough material was becoming difficult.

-Paul Petrescu, and old and dear friend of my father, had recently defected from Romania, and was living with my parents in Stockbridge, MA.
-He was an Eastern European Folk Art Scholar and was intrigued by my work.
-When he learned of my material conundrum, Paul told me of a wholesale used clothing place called The Garment District in Cambridge, MA (with his perfect, albeit accented, English).
-I never learned how he, having been in the country for only a matter of months at the time, knew this key to launching my creative and environmental process to the next realm.
-He was one of the angels along the way.
+Paul Petrescu, and old and dear friend of Crispina's father, had recently defected from Romania, and was living with her parents in Stockbridge, MA.
+He was an Eastern European Folk Art Scholar and was intrigued by Crispina's upcyling work.
+When he learned of her material aquisition conundrum, Paul told her of a wholesale used clothing place called The Garment District in Cambridge, MA (with his perfect, albeit accented, English).

-So off I went with a beat up old van to check The Garment District out.
-I came home with the van stuffed full of garbage bags brimming with the most amazing wool sweaters and a head whirring with ideas and inspiration.
-Within a few weeks my treasure trove of material had turned into a pile of sweaters, mittens, and Ragamuffins, which were turning into a pocketful of money.
+So off she went with a beat up old van to check The Garment District out.
+Arriving back to her studio with the van stuffed full of garbage bags brimming with the most amazing wool sweaters and a head whirring with ideas and inspiration.
+Within a few weeks her treasure trove of material had turned into a pile of sweaters, mittens, and Ragamuffins, which were turning into a pocketful of money.

-Back I went to my new-found fellow recyclers at The Garment District, this time returning with a 1000 lb. bale of sweaters.
-Bruce Cohen, proprietor of the place let me and my sidekick, Charlie sort through eight or ten 1000lb bales of ‘wool knits’ to gather the most suitable material for my production needs.
-AMAZING.
+This was the beginning of a long connection with new-found fellow recyclers at The Garment District.
+1000 lb. bales of sweaters were purchased in volume.
+Bruce Cohen, proprietor of the place let Crispina and her sidekick, Charlie sort through eight or ten 1000lb bales of ‘wool knits’ to gather the most suitable material for production needs enabling her to purchase pre-sorted materials.

-A full bale of unsorted wool knits was purchased as an experiment to see what could be designed with all the materials we had previously sorted.
+Soon she jumped in to purchasing bales of unsorted wool knits as an experiment to see what could be designed with all the materials.
 Lo and behold, Potholder Rugs came to be.
 They can be made from sweaters with holes and stains, ones that were not really wool at all, bottom-of-the-barrel materials work just fine.
+T-shirts, Sweatshirts, leggings tights, even single socks work.

 View full details